SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 In this discussion forum, you will receive a free **adequate answer on any questions from the curriculum content of this textbook**, as well as on other programming issues.
 The SoftUni community for entering programming is so large that usually is an answer to a question is received **within a few minutes**.
 SoftUni's teachers, assistants, and mentors also answer your questions constantly.

 Due to a large number of students in this textbook, in the forum, you can find a **solution to virtually any task from it**, shared by your colleague.
 Thousands of students before you have already solved the same tasks, so if you're in trouble, look around the forum.
-Although tasks in the Programming Basics course change from time to time, sharing is always encouraged in SoftUni, so you can easily find solutions and guidelines for all tasks.

 If you still have a specific question, such as why a program doesn't run, that you've been stuck with for a few hours, **ask it in the forum** and you'll get an answer.
 You will be surprised how well-intentioned and responsive the users of the SoftUni’s Forum are.

-## Official Facebook Page of The Book
+## Official Reddit Channel

-The current book also has an **official Facebook page**, from which you can keep track of news around the books from the series "Basics of Programming", new editions, events, and initiatives:
+The book has an **official Reddit channel** where you can ask questions about the exercises in each chapter.

-<p align="center"><strong><a href="https://facebook.com/IntroProgrammingBooks/">fb.com/IntroProgrammingBooks</a></strong></p>
+<p align="center"><strong><a href="https://www.reddit.com/r/softuni/">https://www.reddit.com/r/softuni/</a></strong></p>

 ## License and Distribution